2021 Wheelchair Vehicle Report: New, Discontinued & Popular Models

 The Honda Pilot is a great SUV that has plenty of features at an affordable price.
 If the affordable price tag is what makes the Pilot attractive, consider taking a look at the similarly priced Chevrolet Traverse or Kia Sorento.
 If you’re looking for an SUV with more luxury features, the Buick Enclave is the way to go.
 If you like the Honda styling and would consider a more compact SUV, definitely check out the Honda HR-V.

 The Honda Odyssey is an affordable van that lends itself well to wheelchair accessibility.
-If you’re looking for similarly priced options, check out the Chrysler Voyager and Dodge Grand Caravan.
+If you’re looking for similarly priced options, check out the Chrysler Voyager.
 If you’re willing to spend a little more for extra features, the Toyota Sienna and Chrysler Pacifica offer a premium van experience.

 Find the Right Vehicle for You

 While this is by no means a complete list of every wheelchair accessible vehicle on the market, it does outline some of the models Freedom Motors deals with most frequently.
 Hopefully this list can help point you in the right direction

 Of course, Freedom Motors has a team of mobility specialists ready to help you find the right vehicle for you.
 Give us a call and let us know about your situation and what features are important to you.
 You can even shop from home and have your vehicle delivered to you.

 About Freedom Motors USA Wheelchair Accessible Vehicles